How To Turn On DKIM and DMARC

 4

-A pop-up message will appear, asking if you are sure you want to configure DMARC for this domain.
-Click the blue "OK" button to proceed.
+A browser window will appear, asking if you're sure you want to configure DMARC for the domain.
+Click the "OK" button to proceed.

 5

-Another pop-up will appear letting you know that the DMARC is queued for configuration.
-Click the blue "OK" button okay again to close out the pop-up.
+After a moment, another browser pop-up will appear letting you know that the DMARC/DKIM records are queued for configuration.
+Click the "OK" button one more time to close out of that pop-up.

 6